 Heart would also find Nevison a difficult personality, with Nancy later describing him as ‘brash, arrogant and highly opinionated.’
 Yet despite occasionally belittling the artists he collaborated with, he was also renowned for drawing the best from them and producing albums of quality.
 Passionworks had been recorded in a cocaine haze with producer Keith Olsen and the result had been somewhat underwhelming and so Nevison served as a wake-up call.
 Initially, it was the label’s intention for Nevison to produce only two or three tracks for the album but he was already familiar with the band’s earlier work and knew that under his guidance they would be able to regain control of their career and update their sound for the modern audience.

 ‘You need to cross over into pop,’ Nevison told Billboard in 1985, ‘but that doesn’t necessarily mean changing the style of the band.’
-But the acoustic folk rock of early hits like Crazy on You and Dog and Butterfly seemed out of place at a time when what would eventually become known as hair metal began to rear its head with emerging artists like Bon Jovi and Stryper.
+But the acoustic folk rock of early hits like Crazy on You and Dog & Butterfly seemed out of place at a time when what would eventually become known as hair metal began to rear its head with emerging artists like Bon Jovi and Stryper.
 In 1984, when talks first began over the new direction that Heart would take, established rock acts were not known for hiring a selection of professional songwriters to compose hit singles.
-This would become more commonplace as the decade progressed, with Aerosmith, Bon Jovi and Alice Cooper recruiting the talents of Desmond Child, Diane Warren and Holly Knight, yet in the mid-1980s very few artists would agree to such an arrangement.
+This would become more commonplace as the decade progressed, with Aerosmith, Bon Jovi and Alice Cooper recruiting the talents of Desmond Child, Diane Warren and Holly Knight, yet in the mid-eighties very few artists would agree to such an arrangement.

 Meat Loaf may have owed his career to the songs that Jim Steinman had penned for him, while Bryan Adams had composed most of his hits with his regular collaborator Jim Vallance, but bands like Heart were known as much for their songwriting abilities as they were their musical talents.
 The Wilsons had approached the idea with some reluctance and Nevison soon found it challenging trying to find songs that the sisters were eager to perform, as with the exception of an occasional Led Zeppelin cover Heart had written the majority of their material throughout their career.